 Employee alleges that the instant RIF was pre-textual and conducted in a discriminatory and arbitrary manner.
-She further alleges that Agency engaged in age and race discrimination via the instant RIF by "targeted [NPU] for elimination in which the majority of the people are identified as African-American, and a [sic] were nearing or over the age of 40."54
+He further alleges that Agency engaged in age and race discrimination via the instant RIF by "targeted the Non Public Unit for elimination because all (100%) of the people in the identified positions were black, and a majority was over the age of 40."

 Claims of race and age discrimination are generally outside of the this Office's purview of jurisdiction.
 D.C.
 Code § 2-1411.02, specifically reserves complaints of unlawful discrimination to the Office of Human Rights ("OHR").
-Fer this statute, the purpose of OHR is to "secure an end to unlawful discrimination in employment...for any reason other than that of individual merit."
-Moreover, the Court in Anjuwan held that OEA's authority over RIF matters is narrowly prescribed and explained that OEA lacks the authority to determine broadly whether the RIF violated any law except whether "the Agency has incorrectly applied...the rules and regulations issued pursuant thereto."
+Per this statute, the purpose of OHR is to "secure an end to unlawful discrimination in employment... for any reason other than that of individual merit."
+Moreover, the Court in Anjuwan held that OEA's authority over RIF matters is narrowly prescribed and explained that OEA lacks the authority to determine broadly whether the RIF violated any law except whether "the Agency has incorrectly applied... the rules and regulations issued pursuant thereto."
 This court further explained that OEA's jurisdiction cannot exceed statutory authority and thereby, OEA's authority in RIF cases is to "determine whether the RIF complied with the applicable District Personnel Statutes and Regulations dealing with RIFs."
-The undersigned notes that Employee has failed to submit or set forth any adequate material or evidentiary facts to support her allegations of age and race discrimination.
+The undersigned notes that Employee has failed to submit or set forth any adequate material or evidentiary facts to support his allegations of age and race discrimination.

 The undersigned also notes that the Court in El-Amin v.
-District of Columbia Dept. of Public Works58 stated that OEA may have jurisdiction over an unlawful discrimination complaint if the employee is "contending that [she] was targeted for whistleblowing activities outside the scope of the equal opportunity laws, or that [her] complaint of a retaliatory RIF is different for jurisdictional purposes from an independent complaint of unlawful discrimination or retaliation..."
-Here, Employee's claims, as described in her submissions to this Office do not allege any whistleblowing activities as defined under the Whistleblower Protection Act.
+District of Columbia Dept. of Public Works stated that OEA may have jurisdiction over an unlawful discrimination complaint if the employee is "contending that [he] was targeted for whistleblowing activities outside the scope of the equal opportunity laws, or that [his] complaint of a retaliatory RIF is different for jurisdictional purposes from an independent complaint of unlawful discrimination or retaliation..."
+Here, Employee's claims, as described in his submissions to this Office do not allege any whistleblowing activities as defined under the Whistleblower Protection Act.
 Thus, I find that Employee's claims of discrimination fall outside the scope of OEA's jurisdiction.